We are

 Change strategies

-We engage closely with partners, co-designing program and intervention strategies that integrate systems thinking, problem-driven iterative adaptation (PDIA), and group facilitation.
-This collaborative approach helps generate change hypotheses and portfolios of action, aiming to shift governance systems so that they provide accessible public services and livelihood support to the most vulnerable, providing pathways to emerge from poverty.
+We facilitate the co-design of programme strategies that integrate problem-driven iterative adaptation.
+This collaborative approach helps generate theories of change and portfolios of actions aiming to shift governance systems so that they provide public services and livelihood support to the people in vulnerable situations.

 Our work